maciej-nowicki/simple-raycaster/README.md

 * X - sprites on/off
 * T - texture bilinear filtering on/off (warning: slow!)
 * G - weapon on/off
+* F1 - rain on/off
+* F2 - lightnings on/off
+* F3 - motion blur on/off
+* F4 - "drunk mode" on/off
 * D - debug info on screen and console on/off
 * ESC - quit
 * ENTER - toggle "fullscreen" mode